-Report on the Financial Statement
+Report on the Consolidated Financial Statement

-We have audited the accompanying balance sheet of the Natural Resources Conservation Service (NRCS) as of September 30, 2018, and the related notes to the financial statement ("the financial statement").
+We have audited the accompanying consolidated balance sheet of the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) as of September 30, 2017 and the related notes (hereinafter referred to as "consolidated financial statement").

-Management's Responsibility for the Financial Statement
+Management's Responsibility for the Consolidated Financial Statement

-Management is responsible for the preparation and fair presentation of this financial statement in accordance with U.S. generally accepted accounting principles; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the financial statement that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statement in accordance with U.S. generally accepted accounting principles; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the consolidated financial statement that is free from material misstatement, whether due to fraud or error.